Wearable Technology to Help Airlines Improve Customer Service

 Wearable technology- A new trend in Aerospace

 The industry is so rigidly controlled and legislated that I do not expect any changes to the basic customer interaction process, and if they do occur, they will probably not be immediate or extreme.
 The big data, cloud and mobility aspects are already on our radar, with key projects already focussed in these areas.
 However, the advent of wearable technology such as smart glass and smart watches can certainly make a huge difference in the ability of the airlines to provide improved services to customers.
-For example, equipping all the “meet and greet” staff with this technology on which the information of the specific customer they are meeting can be displayed, means they can be better equipped to deal with the customer, faster.
+For example, equipping all the “meet and greet” staff with this technology on which the information of the specific customer they are meeting can be displayed, which means they can be better equipped to deal with the customer, faster.

 The role of CIOs today